cbirdlab/wlsUBUNTU_settings/README.md

 # wlsUBUNTU_settings
-## Installing Linux OS UBUNTU on Windows 10 - WITH AUTOMATION!

 The updateSettings.bash script will defeat some of the bugs in the Ubuntu **W**indows **L**inux **S**ubsystem.
 Most fixes are specific to TAMUCC's computers, but the script can be modified to your institution.
 1. creates environmental variable winhome with path to the windows home directory, ex: `cd $winhome`